-Immediate implementation of this project is necessary to protect the communities of Cachagua, Carmel Valley, and Jamesburg.
+Immediate implementation of this project is necessary to protect the community of San Juan Canyon and the neighboring town of San Juan Bautista.

 CAL FIRE has incorporated protection of the environment into the design of this project.
 While specific measures may vary by emergency project, required protective measures include those described in CAL FIRE's "Protective Practices for CAL FIRE's 35 Emergency Fuels Reduction Projects" (April 2019).
 In addition, CAL FIRE has contacted local offices of the Department of Fish and Wildlife and Regional Water Quality Control Board to invite staff to visit the site and provide input on project design.